playfularchitect/Rosetta-Stone-Of-Physics/README.md

 # Rosetta-Stone-Of-Physics
 Even if you dont agree with my logic, the math is math.
 Either prove I am wrong or accept that I am right.
-My evidence trumps your bullshit credentialed gatekeeping.
-Pick up a goddamn calculator and do some basic arithmetic you stagant fucks.

 OSF LINK:https://osf.io/56fpm/
 # Rosetta-Stone-Of-Physics